Skip to Content

 How to Play:

-1. Setup: Form pairs of children.
-One child in each pair will act as the “wheelbarrow,” supporting themselves on their hands, while the other will be the “driver.”
+1. Setup: Form pairs.
+One child acts as “wheelbarrow” supporting on hands, the other as “driver.”

-2. Race: The driver holds the wheelbarrow’s legs and directs them towards the finish line.
+2. Race: Driver holds legs and guides to finish line.

-3. Win: The first pair to cross the finish line wins.
+3. Win: The first pair to finish wins.

 The Wheelbarrow Race encourages teamwork and coordination, making it a fantastic addition to any party.